Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

        cat /etc/debian_version

 You should see a Debian 9 field and the upgrade is complete!
-We will be phasing out support for Debian 8 in releases following v2.0.5-2.